Bipolar chart API reference

 Color properties

-If you want the colors to be used in a sequential fashion (they're used in a similar way to other charts by default) then set this to true.
+If you want the colors to be used sequentially (they're used in a similar way to other charts by default) then set this to true.

 Default: false